Ezrnest/Ancono/README.md

 println("Is equivalent to T: ${formula valueEquals T}")
 ```

-More samples are available in src/samples.
+More samples are available in the `samples` folder.

 ## Number models